Alcohol’s Path Through the Human Body

 Elimination Phase

-The elimination phase of the alcohol curve is on the right-hand side, showing your BAC decreasing over time.
-After you reach your peak BAC, your body begins to flush the alcohol from your system.
 Elimination rates generally differ from person to person but are typically between .015 and .020 percent per hour.
 This is in contrast to unpredictable absorption rates, which vary widely.

-Just like there are factors that affect absorption, many things affect the rate of elimination, such as: how much you drank, your drinking pattern, and whether you had anything to eat while you were drinking.
+Just like there are many factors that affect absorption, many things affect the rate of elimination, such as: how much you drank, your drinking pattern, and whether you had anything to eat while you were drinking.

 “… results from data in the literature indicate that breath testing is not a reliable means of estimating a subject’s BAC during absorption.
 The results also indicate that there is a significant likelihood that a given subject will be in the absorptive state when tested under field conditions. …breath test results consistently overestimate the result that would be obtained from a blood test by as much as 100% or more.
 G. Simpson, Accuracy and Precision of Breath Alcohol Measurements for Subjects in the Absorptive State, CLINICAL CHEMISTRY, Vol.33, No.6, 1987, p.
 756.